giustini/vitakey/README.md

 # Vitakey
 ## Description
 **Vitakey** is a simple password manager JavaFX application.
-With Vitakey users can save safely archive and classify their passwords in one or several local files.
+With Vitakey users can safely archive and classify their passwords in one or several local files.

 ![](https://raw.githubusercontent.com/giustini/giustini.github.io/master/resources/vitakey/img/05.png)